-For example, if you have decided on the centerpieces and went over the details with the florist in terms of the design and flowers, especially after you’ve approved a mock-up, you have to hand it over.
+For example, if you have decided on the centerpieces and went over the details with the florist regarding the design and flowers, especially after you’ve approved a mock-up, you have to hand it over.

 If saying ‘let go’ makes you feel uneasy because it seems like you are ‘losing something,’ use ‘hand it over.’

 Using ‘handing it over’ instead of ‘letting go’ is a more ‘it’s still my wedding‘ phrase to use.

 You’re not ‘letting go’ of anything because, at this time, you have already decided and established the details.
 Handing it over means someone else will execute for you.

-These simple shifts in terms of the words we use will help our mind process the actions we are taking and help manage stress.
+These simple shifts in terms of the words we use will help our minds process our actions and help manage stress.

 Choose the vendors you work with wisely.
 Your wedding vendors are supposed to help you not ‘overthink’ about your wedding.